 Isn’t it amazing how music can take us places even though we don’t even move an inch?
 But we travel with music.
 Perhaps we visit our memories, or we plunge into an imaginary world of our own.

 I’m sure you experienced the physical effects music has on us.
-Goosebumps, smiles, tears, faster heartbeats, playing piano with our fingers in the air, some would even dear to sing (Me? only when alone, otherwise I wouldn’t have any friends) or dance (always!).
+Goosebumps, smiles, tears, faster heartbeats, playing piano with our fingers in the air, some would even dare to sing (Me? only when alone, otherwise I wouldn’t have any friends) or dance (always!).

 Music, painting, and drawing are all connected and similar.
 They rely on balance (or disbalance).
-In music, it’s about relations between words and music notes.
+In music, it’s about relations between words and musical notes.
 In painting, it’s about harmony between objects, brush strokes, pencil lines, and colors.

 Music and art are inspirational

 Also, they are mutually inspirational.
-Many artists listen to music while they paint, draw or doodle.
+Many artists listen to music while they paint, draw, or doodle.
 Listening to music while making art is a great way to explore brush strokes: light or firm, thin or thick.